Canon 1D Mark II vs 400D

 Feature comparison: Canon 1D Mark II vs 400D

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D Mark II and the 400D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark II offers a wider field of view (100%) than the one in the 400D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D Mark II has a higher magnification (0.55x vs 0.49x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II and Canon 400D along with similar information for a selection of comparators.

 One feature that is present on the 1D Mark II, but is missing on the 400D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.